 For Weebly, their advertisement is nicely placed in the footer of your website.
 It’s a lot more subtle relative to Wix.
 With Wix, they place two separate advertisements in your Wix website.
 One towards the top right-hand corner that’s “sticky” meaning that even if you scroll down the page, the advertisement will still be visible at all times.

-The second Wix advertisement is a footer bar across the bottom of your Wix website, which is also “sticky” so it will be visible at all times, no matter where you are in your website.
+The second Wix advertisement is a footer bar across the bottom of your Wix website, which is also “sticky” so it will be visible at all times, no matter where you are on your website.

-Further, even if you upgrade to Wix’s lowest package in their premium program (at $4.95 per month, or $4.08 per month if you subscribe for 1 year), the advertisements will still be there which is a pretty terrible deal, considering you are paying up to $59.40 per year.
+Further, even if you upgrade to Wix’s lowest package in their premium program (at $7 per month, or $4.50 per month if you subscribe for 1 year), the advertisements will still be there which is a pretty terrible deal, considering you are paying up to $54 per year for an annual plan.

 So it’s pretty obvious that they are encouraging you to subscribe for the higher plan.
-I have more thoughts on Wix’s pricing plan in the Wix review page.
+I have more thoughts on Wix’s pricing plan in our Wix review page.

 In terms of advertisements, considering which of Wix or Weebly is less prominent and “annoying”, Weebly wins here.

 Weebly’s advertisement is very subtle in comparison to Wix, which is more prominent / noticeable.

 Granted, I understand that if I am using a free service, it is reasonable to expect some sort of advertisement.
 But Wix’s advertisement is a bit too much (relative to Weebly, that is).
 Further, the part that really bugs me is that even if I upgraded to the lowest Wix premium package, their advertisements will still be there.

-At the time of this post, the pricing difference between Wix and Weebly is pretty wide.
+At the time of this post, the pricing difference between Wix and Weebly is somewhat similar.